close

 December 26, 2025

-United Arab Emirates (UAE) President and Ruler of Abu Dhabi Sheikh Mohamed bin Zayed Al Nahyan arrived in Islamabad on Friday for an official visit to Pakistan, accompanied by a senior delegation at the invitation of Prime Minister Shehbaz Sharif.
+United Arab Emirates (UAE) President and Abu Dhabi Ruler Sheikh Mohamed bin Zayed Al Nahyan on Friday concluded his maiden one-day official visit to Pakistan, during which he met Prime Minister Shehbaz Sharif.

 As the president's aircraft entered Pakistani airspace, it was escorted by a formation of Pakistan Air Force (PAF) jets in a gesture of welcome and respect.